 - Study common programs of study with a rigorous curriculum.
 Core academic content is organized in specialized subjects, with the expectation that all teachers will teach literacy skills through their content area.
-Curriculum is presented through a standardsbased, approach.
-Technology is integrated for student use and increased understanding. - Meet with a counselor to follow-up on career path on career path and credit progress. - The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year.
+Curriculum is presented through a standards-based, approach.
+Technology is integrated for student use and increased understanding. - Meet with a counselor to follow-up on career path on career path and credit progress - Participate in a Teachers as Advisors Program which ensures that the student has a relationship with at least one adult.
+The Teachers as Advisors Program redelivery will take place during the school year; this is a system-wide initiative that began in the 2010 school year. - Have opportunities for academic assistance, acceleration, and credit and attendance recovery